Work Phone:

 DO NOT repeat a command!
 Your dog will soon realise that he doesn't need to perform on the first

 command.
-If necessary, use the leash to correct him, then praise.
+If necessary, gently use the leash to correct him, then praise at the desired moment.

 7. ADJUST TRAINING SESSIONS TO YOUR DOG'S AGE.